-The Banten batik motif conveys a lot about Banten's history and also incorporates a philosophy derived from the name of the building, place, title, and room on the site.
-The Tapak Kebo Motif, the Peacock Motif, the Conch Motif, the Sabodo Akang Motif, the star fruit, Dayang Sumbi, and many other motifs are among them.
-A lot of people know the Paku Debus pattern and Surosowan pattern from Banten's batiks.
+The Banten batik motif conveys a lot about Banten's history and also incorporates a philosophy derived from the name of the building, place, title, and room on the site, including:

-Various research on the utilization of Banten's peculiar ornamentation has been adapted and developed into Banten batik, a medium of cotton and silk cloth.
+Various research on using Banten's peculiar ornamentation has been adapted and developed into Banten batik, a cotton and silk cloth medium.
 This Banten batik design tells a tale, is rich in significance, and rivals the smoothness of silk.
 This batik is rich in philosophy, with significance embedded in each pattern derived from toponyms.
 This is the asset arrangement that distinguishes Banten batik.
 People around the world love Banten batik because of its shape and layout, but also because of its unique traits.

-Banten batik has gone through a long process since it was copyrighted in 2003 until it was finally acknowledged internationally.
-Batik Banten was patented after 62 nations from across the world participated in research in Malaysia and Singapore.
+Banten Batik has gone through a long process since it was copyrighted in 2003 until it was finally acknowledged internationally.
+Batik Banten was patented after 62 nations worldwide participated in research in Malaysia and Singapore.
 The finest predicate in the world belongs to Batik Banten.
 Following an appeal on June 5, World Batik Day, Banten became the first batik to be granted a UNESCO patent.
-Even now, Batik Banten has spread to a number of overseas nations.
+Even now, Batik Banten has spread to several overseas nations.

 Banten batik has a distinct narrative identity that distinguishes it from other batiks.
 Some of the themes were inspired by historical relics (artifacts).
 Each pattern is colored gray, which is considered to be a reflection of Banten.
-His batiks are all philosophical in nature.
+His batiks are all philosophical.

 Characteristics of Baduy Batik

-The distinctive designs and colors of Baduy batik have won the hearts of the people.
-The themes of Batik Baduy and Baduy weaving have their own ideologies derived from Banten's past.
+The distinctive designs and colors of Baduy batik have won people's hearts.
+The themes of Batik Baduy and Baduy weaving have their ideologies derived from Banten's past.
 It is so one-of-a-kind that it inspires designers to create more inventive and imaginative fashion designs.

 More feminine and playful designs may be created using distinctive themes and colors.
 The design seems unusual because of the existing elements and the aggressive color play.
 The hue of Banten batik is what distinguishes it.

-Banten batik features a vibrant color palette, with a mix of pastel hues that appear bright but yet gentle.
-It is well suited to defining the character of the Banten people, who have strong spirits and ideals, and who are vocal while being modest.
+Banten batik features a vibrant color palette with a mix of pastel hues that appear bright yet gentle.
+It is well suited to defining the character of the Banten people, who have strong spirits and ideals and are vocal while being modest.
 The color combination is heavily impacted by groundwater, which, due to its concentration, decreases bright hues to pastel colors throughout the dyeing process.

-Each of these batik designs is also given a unique name derived from the name of a location, structure, or area on the Old Banten site, as well as the title name under the Sultanate of Banten.
+Each batik design is also given a unique free name derived from the name of a location, structure, or area on the Old Banten site and the title under the Sultanate of Banten.